polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 ## Updating Magic

-As of version 9.9.1 this is fairly straight forward and only requires you to tear down your containers, pull the images, and restart your containers using the following.
+Updating Magic should be fairly straight forward and only requires that you tear down your containers, pull the Magic images from docker hub, and restart your containers using the following.

 ```
 docker-compose down